no-so-simple/pol/README.md

 # Diabolical Dance Over the Dead

 "Reason has always existed, but not always in a reasonable form."
+Marx (1843)